DataDog/integrations-extras/fauna/README.md

 ## Overview

 Fauna is a fully managed, distributed document-relational database.
-With this integration, Fauna users can stream their database query logs into Datadog.
-This allows customers to view their queries in near real-time, allowing users to see the following for their queries:
+With this integration, you can stream your Fauna database query logs into Datadog.
+This enables you to view your queries in real time, and you can see the following information about your queries:
 1. Fauna Cost Measures
    1. Read Ops
    2. Write Ops